 Friends of Oaken Wood

-Our mission is to preserve and improve Oaken Wood in Barming for the benefit of wildlife, local communities and the wider environment, and to raise awareness of the importance of the conservation of the woodland and its ecosystems.
+Through this charity we hope to preserve and improve Oaken Wood in Barming for the benefit of wildlife, local communities and the wider environment, and to raise awareness of the importance of the conservation of the woodland and its ecosystems.

 Save Oaken Wood!